sapiensoup/sapiensoup.com/_posts/2016-12-21-human-metabolism-of-thc.md

 An insight the data does provide, however, is that the ratio of delta-9-THC to 11-OH-THC impacts the intensity of the psychological high.
 And this ratio depends directly on the method of intake.

-&gt; The 'first-pass effect' through the liver drastically changes the ratio of the two psychoactive cannabinoids.
+> The 'first-pass effect' through the liver drastically changes the ratio of the two psychoactive cannabinoids.

 When cannabis is inhaled, blood tests show a 10:1 ratio between delta-9-THC and 11-OH-THC.
 When cannabis is ingested, however, blood tests show this same ratio being 1:1.[^metabolism]